-The Society was formally established in 1996, replacing the East Asian Archaeology Network (EAAN), which was established on 6 April 1990 at a meeting in Chicago of the Association for Asian Studies (AAS) arising out of a discussion on "Politics and Procedures for Archaeological Fieldwork in Asia".
+The Society was formally established in 1996, replacing the East Asian Archaeology Network (EAAN), which had been launched on 6 April 1990 at a meeting in Chicago of the Association for Asian Studies (AAS) arising out of a discussion on "Politics and Procedures for Archaeological Fieldwork in Asia".
 The stated aim of the Network was to further education by facilitating greater communication among scholars interested in the archaeology of China, Korea and Japan.
-EAANetwork operated for several years and published a newsletter, called EAANnouncements, issues 1-26, 1990-98, which can be read on this web site.
+EAAN operated for several years and published a newsletter, called EAANouncements, issues 1-26, 1990-98, which can be read on this web site.
 The Society for East Asian Archaeology hosted the First Worldwide Conference in Honolulu in April 1996.